Clinics & Services

 Our Asthma and Chronic Obstructive Pulmonary Disease checks can provide monitoring of your condition, advice on inhaler technique and new medications.

-If you are due for an annual asthma review, please complete and submit the Asthma Annual Review Form to us in advance.
+If you are due for an annual asthma review, please complete and submit the Asthma Annual Review Form to us in advance and request an appointment here.
 If your symptoms are deteriorating or you have any concerns, please make an appointment to the respiratory nurse or a doctor as well.

 It is very important for women aged 25 to 49 to have a cervical smear test every 3 years.
 This increases to every 5 years for women aged 50 to 64.
 You will receive a recall letter for these tests.